JongCleo/prospectify/README.md

 # prospectify
-Streamlining the process of finding a contact from a prospect company.
+Streamlining the process of finding a prospect from a company.

-Usage Steps

-1. slack pm @number3 the csv you want to process
-2. Done!

-If you wish to look at the main app's source code, look in app.js